 Do you recognize this?

 - You don’t really like to talk about your birth.
-It’s not that you don’t want any more children, but otherwise?
+You don’t want any more children, but otherwise?
 Birth, never again.

 It is possible that your birth has had such a negative impact on you that you have PTSS (Post Traumatic Stress Syndrome).